entando/entando-bundler/README.md

 You can also decide to start using the provided `base-nexus-data` folder available in the `docker` folder.
 That contains a private npm registry (npm-internal), has role and a user already defined.

 > **Note**: Make a copy of the `base-nexus-data` folder and name it `nexus-data` in the docker folder.
 That folder is already ignored in git and this way you can continue to work on nexus without updating the current repository.
-Or copy the entire docker folder somewhere
+Or copy the entire docker folder somewhere.
+Make also sure the folder is open to UID 200, so a `chmod -R 777 nexus-data` command should do the trick

 #### Docker command to include the volume